Related Articles

 Drones are unmanned aerial vehicles equipped with cameras and sensors for site monitoring.
 They provide accurate site surveys, track progress, monitor materials, and identify hazards, significantly reducing survey time and labor costs while increasing safety and accuracy.

-Construction robotics automates tasks such as bricklaying, welding, and excavation, traditionally done by human labor.
-These technologies augment the workforce by performing repetitive and labor-intensive tasks, improving productivity, and allowing human workers to focus on more complex activities.
+Construction robotics can automate repetitive, labor-intensive tasks such as bricklaying, welding, and excavation.
+This can boost productivity and help free up human workers to focus on more complex activities.

 Digital twins are virtual replicas of physical construction sites or buildings, updated in real-time.
 They allow for real-time monitoring and progress tracking, enabling better decision-making and efficient management of construction projects.